EyesFirst/eyesfirst/README.md

 DORI is used to warehouse and search through retinal images, as well as view them in an internal viewer.
 It by default submits images to the image processor once they are uploaded, and can view the classifier results.

+The new clinical support UI is a new UI intended to replace DORI that provides a built-in method of viewing the information from the classifier.

 Build Instructions
 ------------------